 What is Privacy & Terms?

-From 25 May 2018, the new EU legislation will enter in force.
+From 25 May 2018, the new EU legislation “GDPR” took effect.
 This is why Appinux has created a page describing the privacy & terms of our products.
 In Appinux, we strive to provide the highest level of security, as well as high transparency for our users.
 In Appinux, we believe that cooperation is the future.
 Is there anything in the following page(s) that does not make sense, require elaboration, or you would like to know more about, do not hesitate to contact us.

 The new EU legislation is called the General Data Protection Regulation (hereinafter referred to as GDPR) and aims to protect the data we (the private person) produce.
 In short, the EU has decided that as a user / customer, you should know exactly what your data is being used for.
 For example, social media should tell their users that the company uses their personal data to present specific advertisements, for example, for women in the age group 18-24, who live in Copenhagen.
 With GDPR, all companies must now clearly describe what data is being used for and how the data is protected according to the current terms.
 You can read more about the EU regulation yourself in the following link:

-Does Appinux sell information from the platform: Sale of information does not happen at any point.
-The appinux platform is a platform whose sole purpose is to create a better cooperation between the healthcare sector and the individual citizen.
+Does Appinux sell information from the platform: No. We do not have access to data except in relation to a support ticket.
+The Appinux platform is a platform whose sole purpose is to create a better cooperation between the healthcare sector and the individual citizen.

 Does Appinux process the data: The data produced on the Appinux platform itself – either by the citizen itself, the healthcare staff, or in collaboration between the two – will not be processed by Appinux.